SyncfusionExamples/how-to-customize-the-color-based-on-the-y-value-in-Blazor-chart/README.md

 This article explains how to set different color to its segment based on its Y value in the [Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts).

+**Customizing point color based on Y value using OnPointRender event**

 This can be achieved by using [OnPointRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnPointRender) event.
 This event triggers before each point for the series is rendered.

 The following properties are available in the [PointRenderEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.PointRenderEventArgs.html).